-Homework Helpers mentor K-12 students who are developing literacy and mathematics skills, working on homework assignments, and preparing for college and careers.
-They provide help with all academic subjects and may specialize in subjects up to the college-prep level.
+Homework Helpers coach K-12 students who are developing literacy and mathematics skills, working on homework assignments, and preparing for college.
+They provide help with all academic subjects and may specialize in college-prep subjects.
 Most of the students are first generation Americans who speak a language other than English at home.
-Volunteers must be comfortable interacting with students of all ages with various homework assignments and learning activities.
+Volunteers must be comfortable assisting children and teens.

 A volunteer commitment throughout the school year is requested.
 Volunteers provide Homework Help once a week when the public schools are in session.
 Go to www.spl.org/homeworkvolunteer for more information and to download/print an application.